rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ## Camera

 It is hard to get the Kivy Camera widget to work on Android, the OpenCV camera does not work on Android.
-Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, it still has issues but is currently the only choice for an camera preview as part of a layout.
+Try the [Xcamera widget](https://github.com/kivy-garden/xcamera) from the Kivy Garden, it still has issues but is currently the best choice for an camera preview as part of a layout.
+Also there is [Color blind camera](https://github.com/inclement/colour-blind-camera) and [zbarcam](https://github.com/kivy-garden/zbarcam).
 Another option is [CameraXF](https://github.com/RobertFlatt/Android-for-Python/tree/main/cameraxf), a turnkey full screen photo, video, and image analysis camera.

 ## Keyboard